usgs/wdfn-blog/content/gage_height.md

 <div class="grid-row">

 {{< figure src="/static/gage_height/4.png" caption="Gage height and gage datum graphic.
-Gage height is the measurement from the water surface down to the gage datum" alt="Stream cross section graphic depicting the height from the water surface down to the gage datum -- the gage height." >}}
+Gage height is the measurement from the water surface down to the gage datum." alt="Stream cross section graphic depicting the height from the water surface down to the gage datum -- the gage height." >}}

 </div>